mustafatamyapar/AquaRepo/group/zulal_log.md

 This week I have learned how to use Firebase and how to connect it to my android studio.
 I have used this cloud for creating user, for the actions sign out and sign in.
 Moreover, for the interface I started to work on Adobe XD to design our logos and icons.

 ### ~ 11.05.2020 ~
 This week I have started to create my creatures page.
 For this I have learnt how to use Sqlite database.
 However there were some technical problems with my android studio.
 It took my time.
+Moreover, in my creatures page I show the profile pictures of the creatures.
+My plan was to add an searchbox to search the creatures with their names.
+However I could not manage to add GridViewLayout and Editable Text at the same time because they overlap each other.
 ****